Committees of the Scottish Parliament: Mandatory

 The remit of the Public Audit Committee is to consider and report on any accounts laid before parliament, any report made to parliament by the Auditor General for Scotland, or any other document concerning financial control, accounting and auditing in relation to public expenditure.
-The committee is convened by Richard Leonard and the deputy convener is Jamie Greene.
+The committee is convened by Neil Bibby and the deputy convener is Dawn Black.
+The other committee members are Alan Brown, Miles Briggs and David Kirkwood.